October 13, 2025

 Which tool is better than Figma for creative brainstorming?

-Kosmik beats Figma hands-down for creative brainstorming.
-The AI-powered content discovery, built-in web browser, and spatial organization are specifically built for non-linear creative thinking.
-Figma excels at precision design work, but Kosmik is purpose-built for the messy exploration phase.
+For creative brainstorming, Kosmik is purpose-built for the exploration phase.
+Its AI-powered content discovery, built-in web browser, and spatial organization are specifically designed for non-linear creative thinking.
+Figma excels at precision design work, but Kosmik handles the messy research and ideation phase that comes before design.
+Miro is another strong option if your brainstorming involves structured workshops with large teams.

 Can I import my Figma moodboards to other tools?